hoj0210/space_escape/README.md

-# RainSong Application
+# SpaceEscape Application

 ## Background and Overview

-* ${RainSong} is a web application/game that creates UI where if the user clicks on the falling tiles at the right time, it renders music notes and ultimately be able to play a song.
+* ${SpaceEscape} is a web application/game that creates UI where if the user clicks on the falling tiles at the right time, it renders music notes and ultimately be able to play a song.

 * The tiles may change colors depending on what keyboard the user presses.

 ## Functionality & MVP

-In RainSong, users will be able to:
+In SpaceEscape, users will be able to:

 [ ] change the colors of the tiles by pressing the space bar
 [ ] press the tiles that fall down at the right time, rendering a note